top of page

 Goth Wood is the culmination of the things I've loved the most over the last 40-odd years; and using exclusively reclaimed wood is a small way to make the planet a better place for my two young children.

-At previous events that I've exhibited at, the look of excitement on teenagers' faces after their parents buy them something from my stall is something that I cherish!
+The look of excitement on peoples faces after they find something completely unique from Goth Wood is worth far more than I make over a weekend!
 It's also a little surreal that someone can love something I've made so much, I don't think I'll ever get used to that.

 medium